By Jeffrey Meenes, CFP® (Published Date May 6, 2022)

 When the market suffers a significant downturn and economists warn of an impending recession, investors across the globe start to panic.
 They want answers and reassurance.
 They want a voice in the storm to tell them how and why they will be OK.
 Essentially, they want to know their financial advisor is on top of it now, not later.

-As a successful sales professional facing a possible recession, you will no doubt feel pressured to perform at your best before businesses and corporations start looking for ways to cut back and save money.
-You simply won’t have the time or be in the right mindset to handle re-balancing your own portfolio or wondering why you haven’t heard from your financial advisor regarding your big picture financial plan and its probability of success.
+As a successful working professional facing a possible recession, you will no doubt feel pressured to perform at your best before businesses and corporations start looking for ways to cut back and save money.
+You simply won’t have the time, or be in the right mindset, to speedily handle re-balancing your own portfolio or to wonder why you haven’t heard from your financial advisor regarding your big picture financial plan and its probability of success.
 The time to stress test your readiness is before the recession begins.

 How prepared are you and your advisor for a recession?
 Here are some factors to keep in mind when evaluating your advisor’s ability to meet your changing needs.